titoghose/Q-Pi/README.md

 2. Using your mouse, draw the bounding boxes around the cells you wish to analyse.
 Keep a small margin between the cell and the bounding box.
 You can draw upto 15 boxes.
 When happy with a box, press the key **n** on your keyboard to draw the next box.
 Once done drawing, press the key **x** to submit the selections.

-3. The program will sequentially analyse each cell.
+3. The programme will sequentially analyse each cell.
 Look at the terminal for intermediate output information.

 4. The lateral cross section of the ZX and ZY planes of the Z-Stack will pop up with the auto selected membrane level.
 If not satisfied with the selection, you can manually use your mouse to select the correct level.
 The image can be zoomed into for a clearer view.
 Every click is recorded and the subsequent membrane level is displayed on the terminal.
 Close the window to finalise selection.